aldrinbaroi/Watermarker/README.md

 # Watermarker

-Utility library to watermark PDF files using Apache PDFbox Java library
+Utility tool to watermark PDF files using Apache PDFbox Java library

+See the manual test in "WatermarkerApplicationTests.java" for how to use this utility tool